amalgamaria/secretariat/docs/additional-resources/workshops.rst

 **Frequency**: Summer (July).

 **Location**: [Subject to change.]
-B36 Long Hall, Clemson, SC. /OR/ Clemson University Roy Muldrow Cooper Library, Clemson, SC.
+Clemson, SC.
+Previous locations: B36, Long Hall; Classroom 220B, Roy Muldrow Cooper Library.

 **Pre-course**: Basic Unix/Linux command line skills are recommended.
 Access to Secretariat (IHG HPC) is currently required.
 Future iterations could be modified use Palmetto, so access to either HPC environment will be a pre-requisite.

-The RNA-Seq Retreat is divided into 3 parts, so participants must attend all 3 sessions!
+The Bulk RNA-Seq Retreat is divided into 3 parts, so participants must attend all 3 sessions!
 Although focused on the analysis portion, this retreat gives a comprehensive overview of transcriptomic studies, beginning with experimental design.

 **Topics**: